IMPACT FILM

 Impact Films

-At Moonshine Agency, we don’t make videos.
-We create award-winning impact films.
-Our team works with philanthropists, activists and visionaries to craft content that influence viewers to get involved and take action.
+At Moonshine Agency we create award-winning documentaries and impact films.
+We work with philanthropists, activists and visionaries to craft documentaries and films that influence viewers to get involved and take action.

-Unlike other forms of media, films can educate, raise awareness and entertain all at the same time.
-When done well, they can inspire social change and alter the way we see things.
+Unlike other forms of media, films can educate, raise awareness and entertain, all at the same time.
+When done well, they can inspire social change and alter how we see things.

-Over the past decade, Moonshine Agency has produced impact films covering a variety of topics, from healthcare to the environment and everything in between.
+Over the past decade, Moonshine Agency has produced impact films covering a range of topics, from healthcare to the environment and everything in between.

 Impact Films – MOONSHINE AGENCY